Your online survey is written, programmed, and ready to go - but before sending it into fieldwork, have you properly tested it?

 When programming a survey this is typically one of the final steps.

 It's now time for the moment we have all been waiting for... testing the survey online!
-This is likely one of the biggest time commitments on this list of survey testing steps.
+This is likely one of the most significant time commitments on this list of survey testing steps.

 Approach your survey testing like there is 1 error in the version and it is your job to find it.
-With this mindset you'll pay close attention to all of the details.
+With this mindset, you'll pay close attention to all of the details.

 Now pass the online survey link along to a colleague with the survey document and see if they have any edits, comments, or suggestions.
-This final step is for accuracy and piece of mind before unleashing your online survey into the world wide web!
+This final step is for accuracy and peace of mind before unleashing your online survey into the world wide web!

 Drive Research is a market research company located in Syracuse, NY.
 Our team of pro researchers can help you with your next online survey project, including research design and survey programming.
 We have a designated internal team who tests every online survey for our clients.

 Interested in learning more about our market research services?
 Reach out through any of the four ways below.